This With a Local supplies insider tips on things to do and see while visiting Lisbon, Portugal.

 What is your favourite place in Lisbon?

 It’s a tough choice as I have several places I really like.
-Perhaps, I would highlight the beautiful viewpoints (miradouros) and the Lisbon waterfront, that feels like being at the sea even though is a river.
-At these spots you have liberating, panoramic views and are able to clarify your thoughts.
+Perhaps, I would highlight the beautiful viewpoints (miradouros) and the Lisbon waterfront, which feels like being at the sea even though is a river.
+At these spots, you have liberating, panoramic views and are able to clarify your thoughts.
 It feels like meditation.

 If you were going to take a guest to lunch/dinner, where would you choose and why?

 Another difficult decision, as the offering is vast.